|Nutrition Facts (per serving)|

 Gather the ingredients.

-Shake by placing a mixing tin over the glass and giving it one or two good shakes.
+Shake by placing a mixing tin over the glass and giving it 1 or 2 good shakes.

 - The key to shaking this drink in the serving glass is to ensure you have a tight enough seal with the shaker tin so the liquid doesn't leak out.
 Test the fit of the two vessels before adding the ingredients.